ABOUT US

 We pledge to be an institution that embodies the following:

-Inclusion – cultivating cross-cultural communication and relational skills to work across differences, and all can join in embracing a community where all feel respected and valued.
+Cultivating cross-cultural communication and relational skills to work across differences, so all feel respected and valued.